Chocolate Lavender Parfait: A No-Churn Frozen Dessert

 - Beat the egg yolks with a wooden spoon or hand held beaters, then slowly pour in the chocolate syrup beating all the while.
 Carry on beating until the mixture is almost cool.

 - Divide the mixture between four ramekin dishes and place in the freezer.
+Leave for at least two hours.

 Sharing